opennars/Metrics/README.md

 Each Pong session will generate a unique session id and can be selected from the sessionId drop down.
 Different Open-NARS versions can be compared by running the respective versions and selecting the relevant version number in the drop down.
 ```
-At the end of your metric sesssion the docker contianers can be stopped
+At the end of your metric sesssion the docker containers can be stopped
 docker stop grafana
 docker stop graphite